jnterry/db-connection-promise/README.md

 For example, mysql supports the keyword [AUTO_INCREMENT](https://dev.mysql.com/doc/refman/5.7/en/example-auto-increment.html) where as sqlite3 does not - instead opting to auto-increments columns [which meet certain criteria](https://stackoverflow.com/a/7906029).

-This library makes absolutely *NO* attempt to shield users from these differences; instead the intended use case is that users will pick a particular database and stick with it for the lifetime of their project, however by using any-db-q you can utilise the same q promise based interface regardless of which database you happen to choose.
+This library makes absolutely *NO* attempt to shield users from these differences; instead the intended use case is that users will pick a particular database and stick with it for the lifetime of their project, however by using db-connection-promise you can utilise the same q promise based interface regardless of which database you happen to choose.

 ### Supported Adaptors